State of the World's Youth

 November 7-8, 2013 | Toronto, Ontario

-Focused on the State of the World's Youth, the OCIC Global Citizens Forum 2013 will be held in downtown Toronto, November 7-8, 2013.
-It will bring together over 100 international cooperation sector leaders and practitioners, issue-specific experts, advocates, academics, funders, and youth to strengthen individual and collective capacity, and increase multi-stakeholder dialogue on issues most affecting youth globally.
+Focused on the State of the World's Youth, the OCIC Global Citizens Forum 2013 was held in downtown Toronto, November 7-8, 2013.
+It brought together over 100 international cooperation sector leaders and practitioners, issue-specific experts, advocates, academics, funders, and youth to strengthen individual and collective capacity, and increase multi-stakeholder dialogue on issues most affecting youth globally.

-The Forum will provide an important space for networking, skill-sharing and cross-sector understanding for a range of professionals concerned about and working towards addressing local and global youth challenges and opportunities.
-The Forum kicks off on Thursday morning with two keynote addresses by Rita Karakas from Canada World Youth and Jennifer Corriero from TakingITGlobal.
+The Forum provided an important space for networking, skill-sharing and cross-sector understanding for a range of professionals concerned about and working towards addressing local and global youth challenges and opportunities.
+The Forum kicked off on Thursday morning with two keynote addresses by Rita Karakas from Canada World Youth and Jennifer Corriero from TakingITGlobal.

-Their addresses will be followed by a total of 18 skills- and knowledge-based workshops over two days exploring topics from our three conference strands: YOUTH AS INFLUENCERS, 21st CENTURY LEARNING and EMPLOYMENT, LIVELIHOODS & WELLBEING.
-These workshops are designed to train development workers and global educators on how to increase their effectiveness as professionals and as a collective sector.
+Their addresses were followed by 18 skills- and knowledge-based workshops over two days exploring topics from three conference strands: YOUTH AS INFLUENCERS, 21st CENTURY LEARNING and EMPLOYMENT, LIVELIHOODS & WELLBEING.
+These workshops were designed to train development workers and global educators on how to increase their effectiveness as professionals and as a collective sector.
 To see a detailed program schedule including workshop and panellist details, please click here.
-This page is continually being updated - Please check back regularily for updates!

-International partners of Jane Goodall Institute, Rooftops Canada, Casa Canadiense, Jamaica Self Help will be traveling to Toronto especially for the conference, joining us as special guests.
-A special panel has been organized on the second day of the conference where all of the above mentioned will present their insights into their work in Congo, Kenya, Nicaragua and Jamaica, respectively.
-This promises to be an excellent feature of the conference that will allow us all a greater sense of work taking place in international contexts and around youth and international development.
+International partners of Jane Goodall Institute, Rooftops Canada, Casa Canadiense, Jamaica Self Help travelled to Toronto especially for the conference, joining us as special guests.
+A special panel was organized on the second day of the conference where they presented their insights into their work in Congo, Kenya, Nicaragua and Jamaica, respectively.
+This allowed us all to have a greater sense of work taking place in international contexts and around youth and international development.

-To close the conference, a special reception is being held at the 519 Community Centre, where all participants have the added opportunity to build relationships and extend conversations started during the workshop days.
+To close the conference, a special reception was held at the 519 Community Centre, where all participants have the added opportunity to build relationships and extend conversations started during the workshop days.

 1. To convene OCIC members, youth and relevant organizations to strengthen individual and collective capacity in addressing issues affecting youth globally;